 Agile practices were limited to Scrum, Extreme Programming, Pair Programming, and lean software development, intending to cover the most common ones, which are mostly used in practice.
 In addition, the objective was to ensure a clear focus on the scope of the systematic review.
-However, all spelling alternatives of keywords were considered (e.g. offshore, offshore, offshored, etc).
+However, all spelling alternatives of keywords were considered (e.g. offshore, offshoring, off-shore, offshored, etc).

 Furthermore, some limitations were applied on the searches.
 The written language was set to be English and the publication year was set to be between 1999 and 2009 with the purpose of summarizing the updated relevant related work in approximately the past decade.
+Further, it would be interesting to know what has been done after introducing Agility concept and Agile manifesto.